-This status menu presents some details, e.g. on the Guide Rate, which is the rate of corrections applied by the AO-7.
-Usually, the higher that value is, the better is the guiding.
-This can be reached by either by shorter exposure times or a smaller tracking box.
-The AO Position gives the deviation from the neutral position ( $50\% \times 50\%$ ) of the mirror.
-The RMS Wander is a measure for the efficiency of the guiding (smaller values are better), so try to reduce this value.
+This status menue presents details, e.g. on the Guide Rate, which is the rate of corrections applied by the AO-7.
+Usually: the higher that value the better the guiding.
+This can be reached by either shorter exposure times or a smaller tracking box.
+The AO Position gives the deviation from the normal position (50% x 50%) of the mirrors.
+RMS Wander gives details in the current capacity of the guiding (smaller values are better), so try to get or keep low values there.
 Total Counts is the number of integrated counts of the tracking box (current and starting value).
 If Adaptive Gain has been activated in the setup menu, Adapt.
 Gain shows the applied amplification factor.

-The option Fan On allows to turn off the fan of the CCD cooling device, in case its rotation excites vibrations in the telescope.
-However, this should not be a problem for our combination of camera, telescope, and mount.
-The option AO Enable can stop the guiding process of the AO-7 once the box is unchecked.
-Use the Slew Rate and Aggressiveness to optimize the guiding and to reduce the value of RMS Wander.
-First, adjust the Aggressiveness.
+The option Fan On allows to turn off the fan of the CCD cooling device, in case its rotations excite vibrations in/of the telescope.
+In our mounting this should not happen.
+The option AO Enable can stop the guiding process of the AO-7 if the box is unchecked.
+Use the Slew Rate and Aggressiveness to optimize the guiding and reduce the value of RMS Wander.
+First, change the Aggressiveness.
 If the guide star jumps or oscillates in the tracking box, reduce the Aggressiveness.
 In any case, keep an eye on the value of RMS Wander.
-Once the Aggressiveness is sufficiently adjusted, vary the Slew Rate, which limits the range of the AO-7's mirrors.
-It has proven helpful to first raise the Slew Rate until the value of the RMS Wander.
+Once the Aggressiveness is sufficiently set, vary the Slew Rate, which limits the range of the AO-7's mirrors.

-raises, then to slightly reduce it again.
-If the guide star is jumping in the box, it might also help to reduce the Slew Rate.
-Note, that large parts of the high velocity movements of the guide star can generally be ignored as they do not correlate with sequential exposures.
-Only variations to which this applies can be corrected by the guiding process.
+It has proven helpful to first raise the Slew Rate until the value of RMS Wander raises, then to slightly reduce it again.
+If the guide star is (still) jumping in the box, reducing the Slew Rate can help, too.
+Note, that large parts of the high velocity movements of the guide star can generally be ignored as it does not correlate with sequential exposures.
+Only variations to which this applies are usable for the guiding process.

-Finally, once the result of guiding is sufficient, click the Start button to start the exposure with the imaging CCD.
+Finally, once the result of guiding is sufficient, click the Start button to start the exposure with the Imaging CCD.